Puskás Cup: History

 The 2015 Puskás Cup was won by Budapest Honvéd by beating three-time champions La Fábrica in the final on 6 April 2015 at the Pancho Arena in Felcsút.
 Hagi Academy finished third by beating Feyenoord Academy.
-The home side, Puskás Akadémia finished fifth by beating Panathinaikos 2-1.
+The home side, Puskás Akadémia finished fifth by beating Panathinaikos 2–1.

 Title-holders Budapest Honvéd won the 2016 Puskás Cup by beating the host club, Puskás Akadémia FC in the final in a penalty shoot-out.
 La Fabrica won the bronze medal by beating newcomers KRC Genk Jeugd in the third place play-off.

+In 2024, Real Madrid beat Sporting CP 2–1 in the final.

+On 1 April 2025, it was announced that a new team, Juventus, will compete for the Puskás Cup.
+On 5 May 2025, Juventus won the cup by beating Honvéd 2–0 in the final, while the SK Slavia Prague beat 2-1 Panathinaikos F.C. in the third place match.